-- ¾ cup (145g) light brown sugar, dark brown sugar or coconut sugar (note 2)
+- 1 ½ cup (285g) light brown sugar, dark brown sugar or coconut sugar (note 1)

 - 1 teaspoon vanilla extract, optional

-- 1 ¼ cup (155g) all-purpose plain flour
+- 2 ½ cups (315g) all-purpose plain flour

-- ¼ teaspoon baking soda
+- 1 teaspoon baking soda

 - Pinch of any good quality salt, if using unsalted butter

 - Preheat the oven to 180°C (350°F).
-Line 2 baking sheets with parchment paper.
-Or skip this step and save the cookie dough for later (note 4).
+Line 2-3 baking sheets with parchment paper.

-Preparing the pumpkin cookie dough:
+Preparing the cookie dough:

-Shaping the vegan pumpkin cookies:
+Shaping the vegan pumpkin chocolate chip cookies: